 - Due date of your return.
 Returns are due by the 15th day of the month following the due date of your federal corporation return.
 When the 15th falls on a Saturday, Sunday, or legal holiday, the due date is the next business day. - Extensions.
 See the instructions for the extension checkbox below.
-Include your extension as the final page of your return when you file. - Payments. - Estimated payments and prepayments.
+When you file, include the extension as the final page of your return. - Payments. - Estimated payments and prepayments.
 Identify all estimated payments claimed by completing Schedule ES on your return.
 List all payments that were submitted prior to filing your return.
-Include the corporation name and Federal employer identification number (FEIN) if a payment was made by an affiliate of the filing corporation. - Online payments.
+Include the corporation name and FEIN if a payment was made by an affiliate of the filing corporation. - Online payments.
 You may pay online for any return at www.oregon.gov/dor. - Making electronic payments with your e-filed return.
 We accept electronic payments when e-filing your original return. - Making check or money order payments with your paper return.
 Make your check or money order payable to Oregon Department of Revenue.
-Write the following on your check or money order: - FEIN. - Tax year 2017. - Daytime phone. - To speed processing: - Use Form OR-20-V payment voucher. - Don't staple payment to the return or to the voucher. - Don't send cash or postdated checks. - Don't use red or purple or any gel ink. - Sending check or money order payments separate from your return.
+Write the following on your check or money order: - FEIN. - Tax year 2018. - Daytime phone. - To speed up processing: - Don't use Form OR-20-V payment voucher.

+- Don't staple payment to the return. - Don't send cash or postdated checks. - Don't use red or purple or any gel ink. - Sending check or money order payments separate from your return.
 Follow the instructions above except don't include with your return.
-Mail separate payments with Form OR-20-V to: Oregon Department of Revenue, PO Box 14780, Salem, Oregon 97309-0469.
+Mail separate payments with Form OR-20-V to: Oregon Department of Revenue, PO Box 14790, Salem OR 97309-0470.
 Don't use this address for filing your return. - Assembling and submitting your return.
-Submit your Oregon return forms in the following order: - 4.
-Form OR-20-S, Oregon S Corporation Income Tax Return; - 5.
-Schedule OR-AP, Apportionment of Income for Corporations and Partnerships; - 6.
-Schedule OR-ASC-CORP, Oregon Adjustments; - 7.
-Form OR-37, Underpayment of Corporation Estimated Tax;

-- 8. Form OR-24, Like-Kind Exchanges/Involuntary Conversions; - 9.
-Schedule OR-FCG-20, Farm Liquidation Long-Term Capital Gain Tax Adjustment; - 10.
-Other Oregon statements; - 11.
-Oregon credit forms including notice of credit transfers; - 12.
-Copy of federal tax return and schedules; - Federal Schedule K-1s, if less than 11 shareholders during the year, or K-1 Summary (see below); and Form 7004 Federal extension - 14.
+Submit your Oregon return forms in the following order: - 1.
+Form OR-20-S, Oregon S Corporation Income Tax Return; - 2.
+Schedule OR-AP, Apportionment of Income for Corporations and Partnerships; - 3.
+Schedule OR-ASC-CORP, Oregon Adjustments; - 4.
+Form OR-37, Underpayment of Corporation Estimated Tax: - 5.
+Form OR-24, Like-Kind Exchanges/Involuntary Conversions; - 6.
+Schedule OR-FCG-20, Farm Liquidation Long-Term Capital Gain Tax Adjustment; - 7.
+Other Oregon statements; - 8.
+Oregon credit forms including notice of credit transfers; - 9.
+Copy of federal tax return and schedules; - 10.
+Federal Schedule K-1s, if less than 11 shareholders during the year, or K-1 Summary (see below); and - 11.
 Form 7004, Federal extension. - K-1 Summary.
 If you had more than 10 shareholders, include a summary of shareholder information.
 Your summary must include each shareholder's name, SSN or FEIN, address, profit/loss sharing percentage, and Oregon modifications and credits.
 We prefer summaries and K-1s on CD.
 Label the CD with the entity's FEIN, name, and tax year.
 If your CD is password protected, mail the password separately.
 Include the S corporation name and identification number with the password.